ouya/docs/unity.md

 Open the ./Ouya/Examples/Scenes/SceneShowUnityInput.unity example scene.

-Make sure OuyaGameObject has "Use Legacy Input" to OFF.
-This allows you to use straight Unity API Input to access input.
+This example uses the Unity API Input to access input.
 The "Core" package also includes "ProjectSettings/InputManager.asset" which has 122 axises already defined.
 OuyaExampleCommon.cs has example mappings to handle the OUYA controller mappings along with other controllers.

 ### Android Setup
 Some player settings must be customized to build on Android.
 Open the player settings by navigating the menu to the Edit->Project Settings->Player menu item.
 The PlayerSettings will appear in the inspector.